winlover32/azure-pipelines-agent/docs/design/byos.md

 2. Customer wants to pin a specific set of tools and dependencies, preconfigured on the image.
 3. Customer wants extreme control over the exact OS build, settings, versions, and so on.

-### Agent reuse
+### Agent lifecycle

 1. Customer wants to run several consecutive jobs on an agent to take advantage of incremental source and machine-level package caches.
-They want to specify minimum and maximum # of agents associated with time ranges or # of builds, but reuse agents within that span.
-This can save money by not running unnecessary VMs overnight when there's no load.
-It can also increase reliability: we're aware of customers who need to blow away agents once every N builds (or after certain kinds of tests) because the accumulated "detritus" makes subsequent builds flaky.
+2. Customer wants to recycle agent machines every night or after every N jobs to clean up the accumulated "detritus" and reduce flakiness in build.
+3. Customer uses agents to build untrusted code and hence wants to recycle the agent after every job.
+4. Customer wants to run a cleanup script after every job instead of a full-blown recycle.
-3. Customer wants to run additional configuration or cache warmup before an agent beings accepting jobs.
+5. Customer wants to run additional configuration or cache warmup before an agent beings accepting jobs.
-As additional agents are spun up, the customer has an opportunity to run a prep script that doesn't impact "pipeline runtime".
-This is akin to the hosted pool's provisioner script.
-_While it's really nice to have, we could imagine shipping without it._
+6. Customer wants to keep the agent machines for some time after a failure in order to debug the failure.

+### Auto-scaling

+1. Customer wants to de-provision agents machines that are not being used for running jobs.
+1. At the same time, customer does not want us to wait to provision new agents until after a job has been scheduled.
+Customer wants to get this flexibility by setting some limits:
+   - Minimum number of idle machines (to ensure that there are machines readily available to service new jobs as they arrive).
+   - Maximum number of machines (to ensure that we do not exceed the max budget constraints).
+1. Customer wants to set different limits for different times in the day to handle peak and off-peak loads.

 ### On-premises customers